 The standard type of mobility scooters are considered a combination of the heavy-duty and travel scooters.
 These are lighter than a heavy-duty scooter and not designed for all terrain.
-But on the other hand, they have a higher weight limit, faster speed and longer battery life than travel scooters.
-This type of mobility scooter can be used indoors and is also suitable for outdoor use
+But on the other hand, they have weight limits of between 120 to 150 kilograms, 10km/hr speed and longer battery life than travel scooters.
+This type of mobility scooter can be used indoors but is normally suited for outdoor use

 All of the above types of mobility scooters are electrically powered with rechargeable batteries.
 Each have a varying turning radius but the greatest turning circle is usually performed by the heavy-duty types

 A Pull Apart Scooter can be dismantled into 4 to 6 smaller part as shown.
 Usually the heaviest part is not heavier than 13kg.
 It is easy to assemble and dismantle.